Sreelatha3/firebase_data_pipeline/README.md

   *  Error Detected: The validation script successfully flagged and identified one recipe with an invalid_level difficulty.

   *  Impact: This isolated error confirms the necessity of the Validation step in catching synthetically introduced flaws, preventing the skewing of averages (like the Avg Rating for Hyderabadi cuisine) in final      reports.

+* #### e.
+High-Quality Niche: Punjabi Cuisine
+  *  Analysis of average ratings shows a strong bias towards quality content in certain categories.

+  *  Highest Average Rating: Punjabi Cuisine (4.36)

+  *  High Accessibility: This cuisine is composed primarily of Easy (42.86%) and Medium (42.86%) recipes.

+  *  Takeaway: Punjabi content provides the best combination of high user satisfaction and accessibility.
+Content efforts should prioritize expanding recipes within this niche, and top authors (like User 04)          should be encouraged to contribute more Punjabi recipes.

 ## 8. Known Constraints & Limitations
 ### i.
 Scalability: